Support Government Benefits Reform!

 I've heard a lot about Medicaid cuts on the news.
 Are you concerned?

 No!
 While some other advocates may disagree, I personally think that these cuts will pave the way for long-lasting and common-sense reform, as they are only cutting people who are no longer alive.
-When President Trump took office for his second term, millions of people were marked alive in the system but were, in fact, deceased.
+When President Trump took office for his second term, millions of people were marked alive in the system but were, in fact, deceased as well as millions of people who were not even legally allowed to be in the country.
 Those payments are what they're cutting.
 We recognize that hearing of cuts of any kind can be scary for the disability community, as Medicaid and other services are often their lifeline.
 But we encourage you to hang in there!
 We are closely watching the Medicaid cuts to make sure that there is no disruption to vital services for people that need them.
 This is my opinion and not the opinion of people that worked on Patrice: The Movie

 What's the progress on these reforms?
 Are we making any headway?

 Yes!
-With the popularity of Patrice: The Movie, this conversation has become more and more prevalent.
-In fact, there was recently a congressional hearing on the growth of the welfare state where elected officials and experts finally talked about how in most cases things like asset limits and marriage penalties do more harm than good for the people who actually need the services.
+With the popularity of Patrice: The Movie as well as the explosive Nick Shirley video (watch below), this conversation has become more and more prevalent.
+In fact, there was recently a congressional hearing on the growth of the welfare state, where elected officials and experts finally talked about how, in most cases, things like asset limits and marriage penalties do more harm than good for the people who actually need the services.
+In addition, we are ecstatic about the no tax on Social Security for seniors provision in the big beautiful bill and believe it could serve as a model for people with disabilities as well!
+Most excitingly, on March 5, 2026 a virtual kickoff event was held for the introduction of the SSI restoration act into the Senate.
+You can watch the hearing here or by clicking the youtube link below

 Note that some of these questions and answers were adapted from a post on the Patrice the movie Facebook page.
 I have verified their accuracy.